gitahievans/new/Development/Code/phase1/Phase-1-final-project/README.md

         I will use the API to access data that is the meaning of the words and their synonyms.
 The API provides the data in JSON format.
 I will therefore have to convert it in Javascript code for easy access of the elements.

     Challenges:
-        1.Details such as example in a sentence, synonyms and pronunciation are not available for all words.
+        Details such as example in a sentence, synonyms and pronunciation are not available for all words.